Placement with Parents

 - The accommodation has been inspected; and

 - Information has been obtained about and the social worker seeks to meet the other people in the household.
-(This is particularly relevant to identifying issues such as domestic violence and substance misuse which may impact on the child's safety).
+(This is particularly relevant to identifying issues such as domestic abuse and substance misuse which may impact on the child's safety).
 This should include checks with the local police (using a Consent to Police Check form); checks to establish if any child is subject to a Child Protection Plan; and checks of local social care records;

 - The assessment and the review of the child's case are completed within 10 working days of the child being placed;